mjbots/moteus/docs/reference.md

 ### 80 MHz clock systems ###

-Adapter such as the PEAK-CAN-FD use a 80MHz clock.
+Adapters such as the PEAK-CAN-FD use a 80MHz clock.
 The following timings have been observed to work:

 ```